SparkFun Inventor's Kit for micro:bit Experiment Guide

 Get Temperature on Pin

-The only block in the TMP36 package is the
+The only block in the TMP36 extension is the

 Get Temperature on Pin block.
 This block does all of the hard math for you to get an accurate temperature from the TMP36 sensor.
-You select the pin the sensor is connected to and what unit of measure you would prefer (fahrenheit or celcius).
+You select the pin the sensor is connected to and what unit of measure you would prefer (Fahrenheit or Celsius).
 If you want, you can also get the raw 10 bit value as well (0-1023).

 What You Should See